Mastering Your Focal Brand Image -- Your Logo

 All too often I see business owners and entrepreneurs who are so in love with whatever logo concept they have come up with, that they fail to even consider doing any research on what is acceptable to the market they service.
 This is one of the biggest mistakes you could make as a business owner!
 Humility is important when establishing your brand image.
 You have to admit that you do not know everything and be open to either researching your industry, target market and competitors yourself or seeking the help of a professional to give you solid recommendations.

 Being able to let go of your own personal preferences and embrace a strategic approach is not easy, but knowledge is power!
-I challenge you to do your research or reach out to an expert!
+I challenge you to do your research or reach out to me!
 There is no shortage of substandard logos out there, don’t let yours be one of them!